 The Governor's Office of Workforce Transformation deployed a statewide jobs forecasting tool to the top companies of predefined industry clusters.
 These companies represent small, medium and large businesses with at least 10 employees and at least one Ohio location.
 Through the forecasting tool, businesses identify the top five critical, difficult-to-fill job needs over the next one, three and five years.
 The information from the forecast tool is aggregated with current job postings and occupation projections from ODJFS to better align the in-demand jobs with education and training providers and Ohio's workforce development system.

 John R. Kasich, Governor

 State of Ohio

-Cynthia C. Dungey, Director
+Cynthia C. Dungey, Director Ohio Department of Job and Family Services

-Ohio Department of Job and Family Services
+Onio Department of Job and Family Services

-Tultr 2015

-July 2015
+October 2015

+A F 10

 An Equal Opportunity Employer and Service Provider

-the state of the s